tripurari2004/Java_DSA/README.md

 ## 📝 Notes

-- These programs are designed for educational purposes
+- Personal practice programs for Java learning
 - Each file focuses on specific Java concepts
-- Comments are included in source code for clarity
+- Includes comments in source code for reference
 - Output includes descriptive labels for easy understanding

 ---